HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 4/security_and_spam.md

 * no directory browsing (use the .htaccess to do this)
 * require SSL for the admin area

-There are plugins that can achieve all of the above.
+There are plugins that can achieve all of the above, checkout [Better WP SEcurity](http://wordpress.org/plugins/better-wp-security/).

 ### HTTPS & SSL